Sinchan-hub/Forest-Cover-Type-prediction/README.md

 Prerequisites
 To run the notebooks and replicate the results, you need the following software and libraries installed:

-Python 3.8 or higher
+-Python 3.8 or higher
-Jupyter Notebook
+-Jupyter Notebook
-pandas
+-pandas
-numpy
+-numpy
-scikit-learn
+-scikit-learn
-matplotlib
+-matplotlib
-seaborn
+-seaborn